Javier Bardem: Career

-1990s: Early work
+1990–1999: Early roles

 Bardem came to notice in a small role in his first major motion picture, The Ages of Lulu, when he was 21, in which he appeared along with his mother, Pilar Bardem.
 He also appeared in minor roles in Amo tu cama rica and High Heels.
 Bigas Luna, the director of Lulu, was sufficiently impressed to give him the leading male role in his next film, Jamón Jamón in 1992, in which Bardem played a would-be underwear model and bullfighter.
 The film, which also starred his eventual wife Penélope Cruz, was a major international success.
 Bardem featured in Sancho Gracia's Huidos, and starred in Bigas Luna's next film Golden Balls (1993).

 Bardem's talent did not go unnoticed in the English-speaking world.
 In 1997, John Malkovich was the first to approach him, then a 27-year-old, for a role in English, but the Spanish actor turned down the offer because his English was still poor.
 His first English-speaking role came that same year, in with director Álex de la Iglesia's Perdita Durango, playing a santería-practicing bank robber.

-2000s: Breakthrough and acclaim
+2000–2011: Breakthrough and acclaim

 After starring in about two dozen films in his native country, he gained international recognition in Julian Schnabel's Before Night Falls in 2000, portraying Cuban poet Reinaldo Arenas.
 He received praise from his idol Al Pacino; the message Pacino left on Bardem's answering machine was something he considers one of the most beautiful gifts he has ever received.
 For that role, he received a nomination for the Academy Award for Best Actor, the first for a Spaniard.
 Immediately after, he turned down the role of Danny Witwer in Minority Report which eventually went to Colin Farrell.
 Instead, in 2002, Bardem starred in Malkovich's directorial debut, The Dancer Upstairs.
 Malkovich originally had Bardem in mind for the role of the detective's assistant, but the movie's time trying to find financing gave Bardem time to learn English and take on the lead role of the detective.
 "I will always be grateful to him because he really gave me my very first chance to work in English", Bardem has said of Malkovich.

 Bardem won Best Actor at the Venice Film Festival for his role in Mar Adentro (2004), released in the United States as The Sea Inside, in which he portrayed the quadriplegic turned assisted suicide activist Ramón Sampedro.
 He made his Hollywood debut in a brief appearance as a crime lord who summons Tom Cruise's hitman to do the dirty work of dispatching witnesses in the crime drama Collateral.
 He stars in Miloš Forman's 2006 film Goya's Ghosts opposite Natalie Portman, where he plays a twisted monk during the Spanish Inquisition.